COVID-19 & GCS

 EXPOSURE AND ISOLATION

-Please be sure to refer to our GCS Exposure and Isolation Policy for details regarding exposure to COVID-19 or positive cases in your family.
+Please be sure to refer to our GCS Exposure and Isolation Policy for details regarding exposure to COVID-19 in the community or positive cases in your family.

 Our GCS Exposure and Isolation Policy is informed by the MA Department of Public health (MDPH) and our Department of Early Education and Care (EEC) licensing agency.
 Updates are made on an ongoing basis.